mayukhdas/MLNBoostDB/README.md

 excerpt: "Basic overview for commandline arguments used by MLNBoostDB.
 The Development version of Marcin's code on database integration of MLN-Boost.
 A wrapper ensures same ars structure as MLN-Boost."
 ---

 *Note that this is for learning a Boosted MLN with in-memory Relational Database integration (Malec et al. ILP 2016).
 Most arguments are same as the original MLN-Boost(Khot et al. ICDM 2011) platform*

+*<b>Warning!!
+Further note that this implementation does NOT work with precomputes in the BK file.
+PLEASE remove all precomputes and/or derived predicates that are not directly present in the evidence</b>*

 ### Primary Runnable Binary

 * `MLN-Boost-DB.jar`